infralovers/training-atrc-examples/README.md

 # Sinatra Blogging Application

 This is the base for building a blogging application in Sinatra.
-It is used in a course by Commandemy.
+It is used in a course by Infralovers.

 ## Setup